declancockburn/ankutattoo/_todo.md

 ## Todo:
-* (Finished social_media test-page.
-[This guys's channel](https://www.youtube.com/channel/UCDCHcqyeQgJ-jVSd6VJkbCw))
-* Publish the social media icons page to github https://declancockburn.github.io/jekyll-site-from-scratch/social_media.html (why isn't it? something to do with jekyll?)
+* Take down old site (stop server, but check price first)
+* Redirect ankutattoo to github site. (maybe under construction version?)
-* Put first social icons in header and fix size, colour etc.
+* Put first social icons in header (done) and fix size, colour etc. Anku says make smaller.
+* Why did bg images bounce before?
+And can I consciously get it back?
 * Add draft site to social
 * Make social icons disappear from header when phone size.
 * ^ Think about where to put them in that case.